Do you have intake forms available to complete upon arrival?

 What type of massage techniques do you use in your practice?

-I have been trained in and use a variety of techniques in each massage I do.
-Along with pregnancy and postpartum massage, some other techniques I use include swedish massage, acupressure, reflexology and tui na.
-I consistently add new techniques to my repertoire and add these into my massage flow.
+A variety of techniques are used in each massage.
+Along with pregnancy and postpartum massage, some other techniques utilized include swedish massage, acupressure, reflexology and tui na.
+New techniques are consistently added to massage sessions following continued education training sessions.

 How soon after giving birth could I schedule a massage session?